 The request for legislators to disperse is fundamentally a question of math and science.
 Several legislators are in their mid to late seventies.
 An individual who has the virus is contagious for days before they even realize they are sick.
 Unless they have been wearing a mask and taking other precautions, by the time a legislator does realize they are sick, it will likely be too late for them to avoid passing it on to several other legislators.

 But math and science fare poorly in an environment where politics considerations are king.
 Instead of acknowledging the high levels of risk involved in placing more than fifty people in the same room, day after day (many in their mid-sixties to late seventies), the response from too many legislators has been to declaim masks and social distancing, even going so far as to cite the CDC, whose published guidance they have consistently ignored.

 Legislators would do well to survey the world around us today, and consider whether this specific hill is a hill worth dying on.
 Just maybe, discretion is the better part of valor in this case.

-Case in point: Ukranian legislator Sergei Shakhov declared that the Coronavirus did not exist.
+Case in point: Ukrainian legislator Sergei Shakhov declared that the coronavirus did not exist.
 He is now in the hospital with coronavirus.